smy1/swlab/python/README.md

 - [Helpful resources](#helpful-resources)

 ## General requirements
-In order to run these python scripts, Python and the relevant packages need to be installed.
+In order to run the functions in this module, Python and the relevant packages need to be installed.
 I wrote these codes in Python 3.12.4.
 Installation can be done in the command prompt (for Windows users, type "command prompt" or "cmd" in the search box):
 ```
 python --version ## check python version